Learn About Earning an Accounting Degree

 Interested in a career in accounting?
 Start your search here and get your accounting degree today.

 Accounting Degree Today is an all-inclusive directory for anyone interested in pursuing an accounting degree.
 In order to become an accountant, it’s crucial to find an accounting program that fits your individual needs and goals.
 Accounting Degree Today not only provides updated information on accounting programs throughout the US, but it also features student reviews and national school rankings to help aspiring students make an informed decision.
-Additionally, we list updated salary information, career descriptions, and ten-year employment estimations along with advice from professionals who currently work in or have extensive experience in the field of accounting.
+Additionally, we list updated salary information, career descriptions, and 10-year employment estimations along with advice from professionals who currently work in or have extensive experience in the field of accounting.
 For new graduates or experienced accountants looking to move their career forward, our accounting job board provides employment postings for accounting jobs in your area.

 What is accounting?

 Essentially, accounting is a system used to track the activities of a business.
 This system allows managers to understand where money is being spent and how those expenditures work with the income of the business to affect its performance as a whole.
 It also helps managers make decisions that will lead to profitability and ensure that the business will continue to function with enough cash on hand.
-Another important element of accounting is understanding the US tax code and for business owners and managers to understand the tax implications of their decisions.
+Another important element of accounting is understanding the US tax code and for business owners and managers to be familiar the tax implications of their decisions.

 Why should I get an accounting degree?